 We also really, really recommend that you use the latest version of your favourite web browser.
 Definitely not IE7 or earlier.
 Basically, if things look weird here try upgrading your browser.

-If you're trying to see some bigger images of the Ripley 29 click on the 'PHOTOS' tab below.
+If you're trying to see some bigger images of the Ripley 29 click on the 'GALLERY' tab below.
 That's where the nice big images should be.

 Our goal was to bring the advantages of a 29” wheel to a lightweight, nimble and fun trailbike.
 We think 120 mm of travel is the sweet spot for a snappy bike that isn’t cumbersome or heavy.
 We also wanted the Ripley to be configurable for a wide range of terrain and riding styles, so we made it compatible with 120–140 mm travel forks.
 We asked Dave Weagle (Mr. dw-link) to give the Ripley pedaling efficiency, XC-like acceleration and optimization for 29er specific gearing in addition to the usual dw-attributes such as excellent small bump compliance, predictable travel through the range with no wallowing or harsh bottom out.
 This version of the dw-link, like the ones he’s done for us in the past, delivers on the promise.

 Below you will find an explanation of some of the technology found in the Ripley, along with the reasoning behind our choices.
 This is a very detailed section, and we think it will answer many of your questions about this bike.